Stackclash/5e-vault/5. Mechanics/Items/Chain-10 Feet.md

 A chain has 10 hit points.
 It can be burst with a successful DC 20 Strength check.

 *Source: Player's Handbook p.
-151*
+151. Available in the SRD and the Basic Rules.*